 - Flagship Cuiú Cuiú project boasts a gold-in-soil anomaly that is 18 kilometers long and largely untested

-- New discovery at Machichie zone shows continuity of high-grade material on the property
+- Discovery at Machichie zone shows continuity of high-grade material on the property

-- Management team has a long history of success in Brazil
+- Management team has long history of success in Brazil

 What Cabral Gold does: